subra9minion/Crossword-Generator/README.md

 ## Installation

 1. Ensure you have Python (3.3 or greater) installed.
-1. Download this folder into your system.
+1. Download this repository into your system.
 1. Run ```pip3 install Pillow``` in your terminal.

 ## Usage